 Protestant reformer Martin Luther was helpful in transforming the holiday to center around the 24th and 25th.
 Before his time, Nikolaustag (St. Nicholas Day) on December 6 was the time of gift giving.
 But Luther suggested that children receive presents from the Christkind (the Christ child) around the time of Jesus's birth.
 This also popularized the term “Christkindlsmarkt,” a name for the markets more popular with the religious and in the south of Germany.

-German Christmas markets usually follow the four weeks of advent, opening in the last week of November and closing down at the end of the month.
-(Note that they may be closed or close early on Christmas Eve and Christmas Day.)
-You can visit most from 10:00 until 21:00 on weekends, although times can vary.
+German Christmas markets usually open during the four weeks of advent, from the last week of November to end of December.
+Others only open for a weekend.
+Note that markets may be closed or close early on Christmas Eve and Christmas Day.)
+Most are open from 10:00 until 21:00 on weekends, although times can vary.

 Attractions at German Christmas Markets

 Strolling through festively illuminated streets, taking rides on old-fashioned carousels, buying handmade Christmas decoration, listening to German Christmas carols, and drinking hot spiced wine...Christmas markets are a traditional and fun part of every Christmas season in Germany.